kannibalin/kannibalin.github.io/_posts/2014-01-05-panflute-hero.md

 ---
 layout: portfolio
 title: WOW HACK
-splash: /static/portfolio/panflutehero.png
+splash: /static/portfolio/wowhack.jpg
-splashbw: /static/portfolio/panflutehero_bw.png
+splashbw: /static/portfolio/wowhack_bw.jpg
-images: []
+images: [ /static/portfolio/panflutehero.png ]
 ---
 During WOWHack 2013 our team built the game Panflute Hero.
 I was the Art Director/Designer and I worked with my friends aka 3D programmers and coders from heaven who actually built a real flute with bamboo and connected it to a Raspberry Pi.